 Sales are state-regulated in France and generally run during two periods of the year: once in summer, just before the massive exodus toward the sea and sun, and once in the winter, shortly following Christmas.
 Department stores, boutiques, designer outlets, and even hardware shops clear out items from the previous season, gradually slashing prices over the course of the sales period.

 In Paris, biannual sales generally span six weeks, usually falling at the end of June and the beginning of January.
-Summer 2013 sales begin Wednesday, June 26th and end Tuesday, July 30th.
-Winter 2013 sales dates have not yet been announced, but come back soon for an update!
+Winter 2014 sales begin Wednesday, January 8th and end Tuesday, February 11th.
+Summer 2014 sales dates have not yet been announced, but check back here in around May for the official dates!

-In light of the economic crunch, the government has been relaxing rules and allowing stores to hold unofficial sales in between the habitual periods as well.
+In light of the ongoing economic crunch, the French government has been relaxing rules and allowing stores to hold unofficial sales in between the habitual periods as well.
 There's no way to know when these will fall, but look out for signs reading "Promotion" (deal) or "Soldes exceptionnels" (exceptional sales) on shop windows.

 Tips and TricksHow do locals "do" the sales?
 Well, to begin, while everything from shoes to shower curtains are on offer at a discount during the traditional "soldes" in Paris, most Parisians set out to make a steal from clothing racks.
 If you've wondered how so many Parisians manage such seemingly impeccable style, now you know: even price tags on designer items can be slashed down by up to 80%.
 Use these tips to navigate the labyrinth like a pro: